 SSK is the abbreviation for slip slip knit, which creates a decrease that leans to the left, usually partnered with k2tog to create shaping for sleeves and any stitch pattern that needs a decreases from both sides.

 Advanced stitch techniques

 Once you've got the knitting basics under your belt, why not try these more advances stitches?
 Unlock the coziest colorwork, coolest cables and knitting projects that pop with style and finesse!

 The kitchener stitch, a technique also known as grafting, joins two rows of live stitches leaving no seam, making it a perfect join for shoulder seams, toes on socks and around collars.
 This is a principle finishing technique for your knitting toolbox!

-Moss stitch creates a beautifully textured motif, and is worked by switching knit and purl sequences every two rows.
-In the UK this is known as double moss stitch, so don’t forget to double check your pattern before casting on!
+The moss stitch creates a beautifully textured motif, and is worked by switching knit and purl sequences every two rows.
+In the UK this is called double moss stitch, so don’t forget to double check your pattern before casting on!

 Dense and detailed, the luxurious linen stitch has a rich woven texture.
 Perfect for any project, the linen stitch is particularly lovely for accessories and homeware.

 Follow our handy guide to creating button bands and button holes for some handy skills to have under your knitting belt - they turn up on everything from cozy cardigans and jackets to cushion covers and snuggly cowls.

 Bands and borders are fabulous for adding interest to knitted projects such as blankets, cardigans, scarves and cowls, and they're easier to work than you might think!